 Council is responsible for 1,700km of roadsides in the Macedon Ranges.

-In urban areas, roadsides are landscaped to enhance the aesthetics of our towns.
+In urban areas, roadsides are grassed or landscaped to enhance the aesthetics of our towns.
 In rural areas, we focus our resources on community safety and environmental biodiversity.

 Council, VicRoads and residents all have a role to play in maintaining and protecting our roadsides.